fisherdarling/pass-check/README.md

 ## Analyze the project itself:

-Running this command will give you information about the LLVM bitcode generated from the analizer.
+Running this command will give you information about the LLVM bitcode generated from the analyzer.

 ```bash
 RUSTFLAGS='--emit llvm-bc' cargo run --release -- -o pass_check_analysis.json -j -t target/release/deps analyze module pass_check